Returning to the University estate

 The Health and Safety Department have also produced guidance on first aid provision as we return more fully to campus and helpful videos for first aiders, available on the First Aid Training page.

-The Fire Safety Unit have produced a check sheet for Schools and Departments as they return to the campus.
+The Fire Safety Unit have produced FSU guidance for Schools and Departments as they return to the campus.
 This replaces the guidance previously issued in 2020 - please remove any references to the old guidance and replace with this new one.